Alaska Nurse Practitioner Licensure Steps - 2023

 To be licensed as a nurse practitioner in Alaska, you must have completed a master’s (MSN) or higher degree program for nurse practitioners.

 The program must be approved by either the National League of Nursing Accrediting Commission (NLAC) or the Commission on Collegiate Nursing Education (CCNE).
 The program must also cover advanced levels of physical assessment, pharmacotherapeutics, and pathophysiology and must include at least 500 clinical practice hours within a three-semester frame.
-Here you can find all schools offering nurse practitioner degree programs in Alaska.

 Your degree program must be at least one year in length and should prepare you to practice as a nurse practitioner, serving a particular focus population.
 Certain prospective nurse practitioners have enrolled for a nurse practitioner program in another state while completing their preceptorship program in Alaska.
 The preceptorship is how you complete the hours of clinical practice.